India’s PM Makes Historic Visit to Ukraine: India Not Neutral, ‘On the Side of Peace’

 Although other countries—including China—have attempted to set forth peace plans as well, Sinha said he thinks India is uniquely placed to play a mediating role.

-Ukrainian President Volodymyr Zelenskyy hugs Indian Prime Minister Narendra Modi as he arrives at the entrance of the Mariinskyi Palace for their meeting, in Kyiv, on Aug.
+Ukrainian President Volodymyr Zelenskyy hugs Indian Prime Minister Narendra Modi as he arrives at the entrance of the Mariinskyi Palace for their meeting, in Kyiv on Aug.
 23, 2024.
 (Roman Pilipey/AFP via Getty Images)

-Ukrainian President Volodymyr Zelenskyy hugs Indian Prime Minister Narendra Modi as he arrives at the entrance of the Mariinskyi Palace for their meeting, in Kyiv, on Aug.
+Ukrainian President Volodymyr Zelenskyy hugs Indian Prime Minister Narendra Modi as he arrives at the entrance of the Mariinskyi Palace for their meeting, in Kyiv on Aug.
 23, 2024.
 Roman Pilipey/AFP via Getty Images

-Resolution: in India’s Best Interest
+A Resolution Is in India’s Interest

 One analyst told The Epoch Times that in engaging with both Russia and Ukraine, India is suggesting a new model for conflict resolution, to end a war that is not in India’s best interest.

-“But when innocent children are killed, when we see innocent children dying, it is heart-wrenching and that pain is immense,” he added.
+“When innocent children are killed, when we see innocent children dying, it is heart-wrenching and that pain is immense,” the Indian prime minister said.

 Payne also highlighted that from a pragmatic standpoint, ending the Ukraine conflict is in India’s best interest.
 India has a defense manufacturing relationship with Russia, and historically, it has had a similar defense relationship with Ukraine.
 The Ukraine war has impacted all branches of the Indian military, although India’s military has attempted to fill the gap with domestic suppliers.

 “Ukraine has been a critical player in India’s defense supply chain. ...
 The Russian warships that India procures traditionally always have had Ukrainian engines.
-Ensuring [that] Ukraine set up a joint venture in India to manufacture gas turbines is very crucial for Indian Navy,” said Payne.
+Ensuring [that] Ukraine set up a joint venture in India to manufacture gas turbines is very crucial for [the] Indian Navy,”Payne said.

-Polish President Andrzej Duda (L) looks on as Indian Prime Minister Narendra Modi (2ndL) greets members of a Polish delegation upon arrival at Belweder Palace in Warsaw, Poland on Aug.
+Polish President Andrzej Duda (L) looks on as Indian Prime Minister Narendra Modi (2nd L) greets members of a Polish delegation upon arrival at Belweder Palace in Warsaw, Poland on Aug.
 22, 2024.
 (Sergi Gapon/AFP via Getty Images)

-Polish President Andrzej Duda (L) looks on as Indian Prime Minister Narendra Modi (2ndL) greets members of a Polish delegation upon arrival at Belweder Palace in Warsaw, Poland on Aug.
+Polish President Andrzej Duda (L) looks on as Indian Prime Minister Narendra Modi (2nd L) greets members of a Polish delegation upon arrival at Belweder Palace in Warsaw, Poland on Aug.
 22, 2024.
 Sergi Gapon/AFP via Getty Images

-Potential Benefits to Other Countries
+Potential Benefits for Other Countries

 Sinha said that Ukraine’s northwestern neighbor, like India, has “nothing to gain” from the Ukraine–Russia conflict.

 Poland shares 329 miles of border with Ukraine and feels the direct impact of the conflict as refugees pour in.
-There is extra financial strain as well, because transport links have been disrupted, the former Indian diplomat said.
+There is an extra financial strain as well, because transport links have been disrupted, the former Indian diplomat said.

-“So the Polish economy also must be very badly hit, and they would be keen to have some kind of mediation, which can at least lead to the start of talk[s],” said Sinha.
+“So the Polish economy also must be very badly hit, and they would be keen to have some kind of mediation, which can at least lead to the start of [talks],” said Sinha.

 “There are not so many people in the world who can step forward and say, ‘Look, I’m here to try and help out.’
 And India and India’s Prime Minister happen to be in that position. ...
-I think Poland [wants to] see if something can be done to at least get the two sides, if not talking directly, [then] indirectly,” said Sinha.
+I think Poland [wants to] see if something can be done to at least get the two sides, if not talking directly, [then] indirectly.”According to Payne, conflict resolution is also important to countries in the south that are economically hit by the conflict.

 “Cessation of conflict is also very important for global south countries, since disruptions in global supply chains as a result of conflicts and unilateral sanctions impact developing countries more than anyone else.
-India as voice of [the] global south, is ensuring at least some efforts are made towards that direction,” he said.
+India as [a] voice of [the] global south, is ensuring at least some efforts are made towards that direction,” he said.

 At a press conference after Modi’s visit, Zelenskyy said he would “very much” welcome a peace summit orchestrated by Modi, but there are certain things that are non-negotiable: “We don’t change our people to any propositions, and our territories, and our values, and our freedom and democracy.
 We will not change.”